Conquering a 100km Trail Race with Confidence

 Perseverance – Having Mental Toughness

 Lastly, no matter how well you have trained physically, your mind will ultimately determine your success.
 Ultra-running is as much a mental battle as it is a physical one.
-Throughout the race, there will be moments when you question yourself—when your body aches, fatigue sets in, and the finish line feels impossibly far.
+Throughout the race, there will be moments when you question yourself especially when your body aches, fatigue sets in, and the finish line feels impossibly far.
 You will experience doubts and despairs.
-Just remember that these low points are part of the journey.
+Just remember that these low points are all part of the journey.

 This is where mental resilience comes into play.
 Embrace the discomfort, stay present, and remember why you started.
 It is often said that trail ultras are run with the mind, not the legs.
 Building mental toughness through visualisation, mindfulness, and focusing on small milestones during the race can help you push through when the going gets tough.